-Pending successful results, the Office of Naval Research system will be turned over to the Corps in fiscal year 2016, Dr. Kendy Vierling, a senior analyst with the Training and Education Capabilities Division, told Marine Corps Times.
+Pending successful results, the Office of Naval Research system will be turned over to the Corps in fiscal year 2016, Dr. Kendy Vierling, a senior analyst with the Training and Education Capabilities Division, Training and Education Command, told Marine Corps Times.

-“It is currently planned that each [Marine expeditionary force] and [Training and Education Command] will receive an AITT prototype system,” she said.
-“Wider deployment is contingent upon further system development, integration and available funding.”
+"It is currently planned that each [Marine expeditionary force] and [Training and Education Command] TECOM will receive an AITT prototype system," she said.
+"Wider deployment is contingent upon further system development, integration, and available funding."

 The AITT system, which Marines at IOC tested out for the first time in early August as part of live-fire training exercises, consists of a laptop, software, battery pack and a helmet-mounted display.

-Through the cellphone-size display, realistic virtual ground vehicles, aircraft and munitions are injected into the real world in the same way first down lines are added during football games on television.
+Through the cellphone-sized display, realistic virtual ground vehicles, aircraft and munitions are injected into the real world in the same way first downs lines are added during football games on television.

 It gives an infantryman a simulation of battlefield effects "in the outdoor environment … without having to use live munitions or having live aircraft," said ONR program manager Dr. Peter Squire.

-The visual effects and sounds immerse Marines in real-world training environments, Squires said.
-The system allows them to train for fire missions with virtual artillery, helicopters and fixed-wing aircraft in the field, bypassing the time and cost of training with live munitions and assets.
+The visual effects and sounds , but not blast waves – yet – are simulated to immerse Marines as much as possible in real-world training environments, Squires said.
+The AITT system allows them to train for fire missions with from nserted virtual artillery, helicopters and fixed-wing aircraft in the field, which bypassinges the time and cost of training with live munitions and assets.

 "It allows you capability to train basically anywhere, and you don't have to be fixed to a specific schoolhouse or building," Squires said.

-Terrain modeling software simply needs to be loaded into the system, he said, but additional features such as vegetation or buildings must be manually inserted into the initial map.
+Terrain modelling software simply needs to be loaded into the system, he said, but additional features such as vegetation or buildings must be manually inserted into the initial map.